mrmccormack/tabris-gitbook/reference-gitbook-rob.md

 # Plugins
 - can you embed a gist or a File from repository - possible, but Rob hasn't got it working yet
+- Don't use Plugins, could not get the embed code (use just a link to updated version) and Dark Theme didn't work either.

 ---